Mrrm2/Comms-User-Guide/docs/forksAndPR.md

     <img src="/images/forksAndPR/createFork.png" alt= "Image showing how to fork repository" width="650px">
     <br />

-6. Next, navigate to your forked repository on GitHub by going to your GitHub profile and clicking on the repository name.
+6. Navigate to your forked repository on GitHub by going to your GitHub profile and clicking on the repository name.

 7. Copy the URL from the "Code" dropdown button on GitHub.
     <br />